Domvs Romana: Muslim cemetery

 In the 11th century, while Malta was part of the Fatimid Caliphate, the site of the domus was converted into a cemetery.
 At least 245 burials were discovered during the excavations, which also unearthed a number of limestone (and one marble) tombstones with Naskh or Kufic inscriptions.
 Some ceramics and a silver ring were also found during the excavations.

 Discovery and excavations

-The Domvs Romana was discovered accidentally in 1881 by workers during a landscaping project.
+The Domvs Romana was discovered accidentally on 3 February 1881 by workers planting trees in Howard Gardens.
+Grazio Bugeja found a mosaic at just over 1 m below surface level.
+Government officials were informed and the following day Emanuele Luigi Galizia, the Superintendent of Public Works, secured permission to investigate the site.
 It was subsequently excavated by the leading archaeologists of the time, including Antonio Annetto Caruana, Sir Themistocles Zammit, Robert V. Galea, Harris Dunscombe Colt and Louis Upton Way.

+During the 1880s other archaeological work in Malta took place at Ta' Kaċċatura and Borġ in-Nadur and Maltese officials discussed the need for a national museum and a permanent authority to oversee the investigation and preservation of archaeological sites.